-That was 45 years ago, and to this day, I can still hear her laugh.
-At first, I thought she was laughing at me, but before the embarrassment could grab hold, I noticed my Mom was shaking her head, and had a frown on her face.
+That was close to 50 years ago, and to this day, I can still hear her laugh.
+At first, I thought she was laughing at me, but before the embarrassment could grab hold, I noticed my mom was shaking her head, and had a frown on her face.
 I recognized that look in her eyes.
 It said, ‘Shut up, Pat!’
-(I knew, because that same look had been directed at me more times than I can count.)
+(I knew, because that same look had been directed at me more times than I can count.)”

 It seems that one day, my mom, Pat and a couple of their friends decided to skip school.
 They boarded a train in Lake Geneva, Wisconsin, and headed to Chicago.
 That in itself wasn’t so bad, but I knew I at least had a few rounds of ammunition building up.
 But that wasn’t the end of the story.